herndon/CSCefficiency/CSCEfficiency/scripts/README.md

 With the exception of the `jobAttempt` option, all of these can be found on the Data Aggregation System (DAS) with the appropriate query.
 For example, here we would search `dataset=/Muon0/Run2025B-ZMu-PromptReco-v1/RAW-RECO` and hit the "show" button next to the listed dataset.

-Once you've configured this new section, go to the `section` option in the `DEFAULT` section and change the value to the name of your newly created section.
+**NOTE**: Once you've configured this new section, go to the `section` option in the `DEFAULT` section and change the value to the name of your newly created section.
+This option controls what jobs are submitted - make sure to change this when you submit a new job.

 ### Overwriting default options